Click here to book your visit with Dr Andreadis

 For example, Mirena IUD releases progestin once inserted into the uterus, which makes the cervical mucous thicker, the endometrium thinner and suppresses ovulation.
 Mirena has a lower risk of pelvic diseases and endometrial cancer than oestrogen-based contraceptive methods, and menstrual bleeding and pain are reduced within 3 to 6 months of insertion.

 Some methods of hormonal contraception may be contraindicated for particular populations.
-For example, the combined oral contraceptive pills (the pill) is not recommended for women that smoke and are over 35 years old or for any woman with a history of blood clots, breast, liver or endometrial cancer or for women with high blood pressure.
+For example, the combined oral contraceptive pills (the pill) is not recommended for people that smoke and are over 35 years old or for any those who have with a history of blood clots, breast, liver or endometrial cancer or high blood pressure.

 Similarly, injectable hormonal birth control may cause bone density loss in some patients, and may either require supplementation of Vitamin D and calcium or cessation of use.